 David is a Teaching Fellow in the School of Creative Arts, Performance and Visual Cultures at the University of Warwick.
 David holds a BA (Hons) and MA by Research in Theatre a Performance Studies from the University of Warwick, with his MA dissertation on the subject of Private Theatricals at Chatsworth House: 1880-1914.
 In 2017 he submitted his PhD thesis titled The Development of Amateur Theatre in Britain, 1789-1914.

 David is an active member of a number of associations.
-He has been a member of the International Federation for Theatre Research (IFTR) Historiography Working Group since 2013, and was the Administrator for the IFTR Warwick World Congress in 2014.
-He is also a long-standing member of the Theatre and Performance Research Association (TaPRA) and the Society for Theatre Research (STR), and has served on the Executive Committee of both organisations.
+He's been a member of the International Federation for Theatre Research (IFTR)'s Historiography Working Group since 2013, and was the Administrator for the IFTR Warwick World Congress in 2014.
+He's also a long-standing member of the Theatre and Performance Research Association (TaPRA) and the Society for Theatre Research (STR), and has served on the Executive Committee of both organisations.
 For the latter, he founded the New Researchers’ Network (NRN), and served as its Chair between 2012 and 2015.
-In addition, David is a member of the British Association for Victorian Studies (BAVS) and one of the founding members of RAPPT, an organisation that aims to unite scholars carrying out ‘Research into Amateur Performance and Private Theatricals’.
+In addition, David is a member of the British Association for Victorian Studies (BAVS) and is one of the founding members of RAPPT, an organisation that aims to unite scholars carrying out ‘Research into Amateur Performance and Private Theatricals’.